Skip to main content

 • Formalin (50 micrograms)

-• Residual proteins from the human cells.
-Residual DNA isn’t listed, but it is probably there as it is in Vaqta.
+• Residual proteins from the human cells (Residual DNA isn’t listed, but it may be as it is in VAQTA.)

 • Neomycin (extremely minute traces), an antibiotic used to keep the cell culture sterile

-Note: Adults 19 years of age and older receive one dose of adult formulation (50 U per dose) with a booster dose 6 to 18 months after the first dose (this means double the dose of the ingredients above).
-[1]
+Note: Adults 19 years and older receive one dose of adult formulation (50 U per dose) with a booster dose 6 to 18 months after the first dose (this means double the dose of the ingredients above) (6).

-If you would like specific information regarding each ingredient, including studies:
+If you would like specific information, including studies, regarding each ingredient, see Vaccine Ingredients.

 Hepatitis A Vaccine Reactions